Posted by Pete Albano - December 4-11, 2011 | Updated March 19, 2013 | April 2, 2013 | August 22, 2015

 Porcupine is not around these days, he died in battle fighting together with Captain America.
 That's right, after a life of crime Porcupine would die a hero.
 His Porcupine armor once stood in Avengers Mansion bearing the words "Battle Armor of the Porcupine, honored foe of the Avengers".
 Very nice.

 Next, is the Eel.

 Prior to this the Eel had tangled with both the Human Torch and Daredevil.
 He's a slippery villain able to project electricity.

 The Unicorn and his lethal horn.
 This villain is a foe of Iron Man.

 The whole story flows into the next issue, issue 23.
 This is the first issue where artist Werner Roth uses his own name instead of the Jay Gavin pseudonym - evidently, no more conflict with DC.

 As the issue opens Count Nefaria has put a dome over Washington D.C., holding the city hostage.
-I was about to complain about this ploy being too campy until I remembered that I'm reading a comic book.

 I'm looking for some exceptional action panels here but none are to be found.
 Mainly because there's an awful lot of talk in this issue, too much I think.
 If you've got a roster of villains like these on one side and the X-Men on the other all out action is the way to go.
 Oh well.

 The Locust, the villain of issue 24, won't be numbered a a major X-Men villain, I agree with that, but this issue isn't half bad - better than I expected with such a lame sounding villain name.